 #1.
-I write only when I’m not going to be distracted by anything
+I write only when I’m NOT going to be distracted by anything

-I work from home and have my own office space, yet I’m still able to become distracted when I’m working.
+I work from home and I’m lucky enough to have my own office space, however, I’m still able to become distracted even so.

 Writing requires my total focus and undivided attention.

-So for me that’s usually the days when my kids are at school, and my partner is at work (like right now, it’s 9:38am and I’m writing this post).
+So for me, that’s usually the days when my kids are at school, and my partner is at work (like right now, it’s 9:38am and I’m in full writing mode for this blog post).